Celebrating Our HeART-filled Heritage: Pasifika Futurism, the SPULU Experience

 By way of Tongan South Pacific Roots, Ohlone Territory (Oakland, CA), and proud immigrant parents, SPULU is a creative entrepreneur, storyteller and multidisciplinary performing artist whose work has been showcased all over the world via social media in response to social issues facing Pasifika communities throughout the diaspora.

 SPULU uses several mediums of art and movement as a form of resistance and protest while building community.
-Some of the recent work and involvements which celebrate SPULU include: earning a Bachelor of Arts in Dance with a focus in Race and Resistance studies from San Francisco State University, being featured at Oakland’s 2022 Life is Living Festival, participated in the Levi’s Pride 2019 International campaign, Co-created a custom NIKE shoe (AirMax 95s) which sold out within the first few days of launch, invited as a featured designer for custom pieces in a body positivity fashion show formerly known as MyBodyUTAH but now called MyBodyInclusive, and last, has had work featured in 2016 Pacific Worlds Display at Oakland Museum of California, a display in De Young Museum, San Francisco HipHop International Festival, Queer Rebel Festival and 2020 Black Joy Parade.
+Some of the recent work and involvements which celebrate SPULU include: earning a Bachelor of Arts in Dance with a focus in Race and Resistance studies from San Francisco State University, being featured at Oakland’s 2022 Life is Living Festival, participated in the Levi’s Pride 2019 International campaign, co-created a custom NIKE shoe (AirMax 95s), invited as a featured designer for custom pieces in a body positivity fashion show formerly known as MyBodyUTAH but now called MyBodyInclusive, and last, has had work featured in 2016 Pacific Worlds Display at Oakland Museum of California, a display in De Young Museum, San Francisco HipHop International Festival, Queer Rebel Festival and 2020 Black Joy Parade.

-SPULU currently serves as the Associate Director of the Berkeley/Oakland AileyCamp, a national dance program housed under the Cal Performance Arts in Education department at UC Berkeley; a program conceived by the world renowned Alvin Ailey American Dance Theater.
-Their current work and previously mentioned work and involvement stems from SPULU’s early active engagement in the community as a youth advocate in programs like AYPAL Oakland, Californians For Justice, Destiny Arts Youth Performance Company, Culture Shock Oakland, EBAYC, and Mosaic Project.
+SPULU’s work stems from his early active engagement in the community as a youth advocate in programs like AYPAL Oakland, Californians For Justice, Destiny Arts Youth Performance Company, Culture Shock Oakland, EBAYC, and Mosaic Project.
 Programs like these have provided a platform and space that allowed artists/activists like SPULU to discover the impact and power their voice has had as a proud representative in their respective communities.
 In an effort to share their vision for change, SPULU’s ultimate goal is to share their talent and story to celebrate the parts of us that often go unseen/unheard in hopes of inspiring others to find their own voice and to go and do the same.

 ABOUT THE SERIES